-Funding an education is hard enough when you are an undergraduate student.
-When you apply to graduate school, things may get overwhelming.
-Government grants are no longer available, and undergraduate tuition looks like petty cash next to graduate school expenses.
-But don’t let your fear of debt overshadow your goals of attending graduate school.
-PLUS Loans, originally intended for parents, are also available to graduate students.
+Applying to graduate school is nerve-wracking.
+Not only is it hard to get accepted, but financial aid is harder to find.
+Government grants are not available to grad students, so costs make undergraduate tuition look like pocket change.
+Do not let the fear of debt overshadow your goals of attending graduate school.
+PLUS Loans, originally intended for parents, are available for graduate students.
 Prospective graduate students don’t need to visit loan sharks to meet their financial needs; graduate school is a realistic goal.
-Here are some things you should know before applying for the PLUS Loan.
+Here are some things to know before applying for a PLUS Loan.

-PLUS Loans are insured student loans that come directly from the federal government’s Direct Loan Program.
-The loans must be repaid with interest, with rates fixed at 7.9%.
-Interest is charged from the date of the first disbursement until the loan is paid in full.
+PLUS Loans are insured student loans that come from the federal government’s Direct Loan Program.
+Like all other loans, these must be repaid.
+The interest rate for PLUS loans is a fixed 7.9%.
+Interest is charged from the date of the first disbursement until the loan is paid off.

-Because the PLUS Loan is not based on financial need, it will allow you to borrow more money than other, need-based, federal student loans.
-The amount you may borrow is directly related to the cost of attendance.
-This takes into account tuition, room and board, the cost of books, and some personal expenses.
-When you subtract the amount of financial aid you already have from the cost of attendance, you will be left with the maximum sum you may borrow.
+Because the PLUS Loan is not based on financial need, you can borrow more money than need-based federal student loans.
+The amount of money you can borrow is based on the cost of attendance.
+Cost of attendance includes tuition, room and board, books, and some personal expenses.
+To calculate the amount to borrow, subtract your financial aid from the cost of attendance.

-However, there are a few differences between the rules that govern parents and graduate student loan applicants.
-For example, graduate students, unlike parents, must submit their FAFSA information.
-They must also have their maximum loan eligibility reassessed by the school before applying.
+There are a few differences between applying as a grad student vs. applying as a parent of a dependent student.
+For example, graduate students must submit their FAFSA information and have their maximum loan eligibility reassessed by the school before applying for the loan.

 Rules that applied to parents taking out PLUS Loans in the past are still intact.
-The payments for loans, including accumulated interest, will begin 60 days after the first disbursement.
-Consequently, parents will be paying for loans while the students are still in school.
-Graduate students, however, have the option of deferring their payments until they graduate.
+The payments for loans, including accumulated interest, start 60 days after the first disbursement.
+Consequently, parents pay for loans while the students are still in school.
+Graduate students can defer their payments until they graduate.
 Both parents and students taking out a PLUS Loan have up to 10 years to pay off the loans.

-The costs of graduate school can indeed be difficult to swallow.
-Hopefully, PLUS Loans for graduate and professional degree students will make doing so a little easier.
-Saving money and taking out federal need-based student loans may not always get you through school.
-While this regulation won’t make financing college a walk in the park, it should be enough to make ends meet.
-If you got through your undergraduate years, you can definitely get through this.
+The costs of graduate school is difficult to swallow.
+PLUS Loans for graduate and professional students help make costs manageable.
+Saving money and taking out federal student loans is not always enough, and grad student regulations make financing college difficult.
+PLUS Loans will supplement financial aid if necessary, and be enough to make ends meet.
+If you got through undergrad, you can get through this.